What Is The Effect Of A Catalyst On A Reaction

 Green Chemistry

 One of the most significant trends in catalysis is the development of "green" catalysts that are environmentally friendly and sustainable.
 These catalysts often involve the use of non-toxic materials and processes that minimize waste and energy consumption.
-For example, researchers are exploring the use of biocatalysts (enzymes) in industrial processes to replace traditional chemical catalysts, which can be harmful to the environment.
+As an example, researchers are exploring the use of biocatalysts (enzymes) in industrial processes to replace traditional chemical catalysts, which can be harmful to the environment.

 Nanocatalysis